Edward J. Hendrick: Career

-In 1940, Hendrick was appointed US Probation Officer for the District of New Jersey, by the Honorable Guy Leverne Fake; the appointment was confirmed by US Attorney General Robert H. Jackson.
-In 1943, Hendrick accepted a transfer to the Eastern District of Pennsylvania, reporting to Randolph E. Wise, Chief US Probation Officer.
+In 1940, Hendrick was appointed U.S. Probation Officer for the District of New Jersey, by the Honorable Guy Leverne Fake; the appointment was confirmed by U.S. Attorney General Robert H. Jackson.
+In 1943, Hendrick accepted a transfer to the Eastern District of Pennsylvania, reporting to Randolph E. Wise, Chief U.S. Probation Officer.
 When Wise resigned, Hendrick was appointed to succeed him.
 Wise and Hendrick formed a professional relationship that would span another 40 years, through the City of Philadelphia (1952–1972) and the Archdiocese of Philadelphia (1973–1984), when both men retired.

-In July 1944, Hendrick was granted a leave of absence from his federal role, in order to join the US Navy in support of World War II.
-During the war, he ran several Navy prisons in the Western US.
+In July 1944, Hendrick was granted a leave of absence from his federal role, in order to join the United States Navy in support of World War II.
+During the war, he ran several Navy prisons in the Western U.S.

 In 1952, Wise was appointed Philadelphia's first Commissioner of Public Welfare.
 Wise named Hendrick as one of his three Deputy Commissioners, with a specific focus on the city's penal system.
-They were part of a wave of reformers coming in under Joseph Clark, who was the city's first Democratic mayor in 68 years.
-Wise and Hendrick would continue in their respective roles through the next 20 years under Mayors Clark, Dilworth, and Tate.
+They were part of a wave of reformers coming in under Joseph S. Clark Jr., who was the city's first Democratic mayor in 68 years.
+Wise and Hendrick would continue in their respective roles through the next 20 years under mayors Clark, Dilworth, and Tate.

 Hendrick was recognized as a progressive and vocal advocate of prison reform efforts – mounting campaigns to end prison overcrowding, to improve staffing and training levels, and to offer inmates rehabilitation and vocational programs.

 As early as 1957, Hendrick gave an interview to The Philadelphia Inquirer where he called attention to the issue of overcrowding and under-staffing in his own prison system, lobbying for the construction of a new facility "to replace the overcrowded, outdated Moyamensing Prison".

 Nevertheless, the Philadelphia prison population exploded during his tenure, the city did not provide adequate funding to expand capacity or programs, and the system began to crack.
 On July 4, 1970, inmates at Holmesburg Prison rioted.
 In February 1971, five inmates filed a class action (Jackson v.
 Hendrick), "seeking injunctive relief from conditions of confinement alleged to violate the prisoners' constitutional and statutory rights".
 Over 15 years the case worked its way through the legal system, ultimately to the Pennsylvania Supreme Court.

-In 1972, a frustrated Hendrick surprised new Mayor Frank Rizzo by resigning his City post and joining the Archdiocese of Philadelphia, to help lead the Catholic Social Services Administration.
+In 1972, a frustrated Hendrick surprised new Mayor Frank Rizzo by resigning his city post and joining the Archdiocese of Philadelphia, to help lead the Catholic Social Services Administration.
 The move should not have been a great surprise, as his friend and boss Randolph Wise had also left the City and joined the Archdiocese, just months prior.

 In 1984 at the age of 74, Hendrick retired from the Archdiocese.
 In 1986, Pope John Paul II made him a Knight of St. Gregory; he was invested by Cardinal John Krol.
 He died at his home in Philadelphia on August 12, 1987.